 - Roles and responsibilities

-I have taught at all levels up to Master’s.
-I can teach in the fields of; missiology, leadership, ecclesiology, practical & contextual theology, theological reflection, adult theological education, spirituality and supervision
+- I have taught and supervised at all levels up to Doctoral.
+I can teach in the fields of; missiology, leadership, ecclesiology, practical & contextual theology, theological reflection, adult theological education, spirituality and supervision.

-I am an ordained Anglican priest and a recognised and regarded Methodist minister in the two Local Ecumenical Partnership churches where I regularly lead worship and preach in North Nottingham.
+I am an ordained Anglican priest and currently SSM Associate Priest at St. Margaret’s, Leicester.
 This work grounds my practice and the reality of parish life.
 I have held a senior role in an Anglican Diocese for more than six years.

 - 2001 – present.
 Canon of Christchurch Cathedral, Arusha

-- 2014 – present.
-Member of the International Research Consortium – an invitation only academic society researching and reflecting on missional congregations on three continents.
-I was appointed a joint convenor of this group in 2015.
+- Member since 2013 of the International Consultation on Ecclesial Futures – an academic society researching and reflecting on missional congregations on four continents

 - Research interests and supervision areas